List Of Foods to Avoid for a Smooth Recovery After Appendix Surgery

 1. Read Labels: Always check food labels for added sugars.
 Ingredients like high fructose corn syrup, cane sugar, and dextrose indicate the presence of added sugars.

-2. Prepare Your Own Meals: Cooking at home allows you to control the amount of sugar in your food.
+2. Prepare Your Meals: Cooking at home allows you to control the amount of sugar in your food.
 Use fresh ingredients and avoid pre-packaged meals whenever possible.

 3. Gradual Reduction: If you’re used to consuming a lot of sugary foods, reduce your intake gradually to help your body adjust.
 Start by cutting back on one sugary item at a time.